IN REMEMBERANCE OF DAVID COOPER

 CHENNAI, INDIA / 28-29 APRIL 2018

-Translating the science to end new HIV infections in Kenya – Perspectives, practices and lessons
+Translating the science to end new HIV infections in India – Perspectives, practices and lessons

 This scientific symposium and meeting of experts and implementers were organized in collaboration with YR Gaitonde Centre for AIDS Research and Education and took place within the framework of the Chennai ART Symposium (CART 2018) on 28-29 April 2018.
 IAS Executive Committee member Kenneth Mayer co-chaired and presented in two meetings that brought together over 250 participants.

 HIV in Eastern Europe and Central Asia: Regional achievements and challenges

 This IAS Educational Fund meeting was co-chaired by IAS Governing Council member Sergii Dvoriak.
 Over 40 HIV scientists and community representatives from Eastern Europe and Central Asia discussed HIV, TB and hepatitis in people who inject drugs; community based research; as well as HIV and youth and adolescents.
 The meeting was carried it out in Russian and English.

 The IAS HIV Programmes and Advocacy department works to promote the implementation of evidence-informed and human rights-based strategies for improving the lives of people living with and most vulnerable to acquiring HIV.